Class AlgorithmFRAP

 For narrow band 2D the effective diffusion coefficient in micrometers**2/sec is found from the diffusion transfer coefficient.
 The photobleached width is measured as the minimum dimension of the photobleached VOI bounding box and the whole organ length is measured along the same direction.
 Deff = Dt * photobleached width * (whole organ length - photobleached width)/4.0 Note that the expected asymptote effect as whole organ length goes to infinity is missing from this equation.
 For pure 1D diffusion: Deff = D/w**2 * photobleached width * photobleached width

 An optional checkbox titled Grid search with parameter variation can be selected to doublecheck the nonlinear fitting results with a simple grid search pattern.
 The sum of squares of errors (sse) is calculated at every point on a grid.
 The sum of the squares of the (fitted photobleached data minus the actual photobleached data) is found for every slice starting with the first slice after photobleaching.
 For 2D narrow band a 3D grid with 201 alpha points, 201 beta points, and 101 gamma points is used. alpha and beta are both varied from 0.05 times the values found in the nonlinear fit to 20 times the values found in the nonlinear fit.
 The values are geometrically incremented so that each value is about 1.03 times as great as the previous value. gamma is arithmetically incremented by 0.01 from 0 to 1.
 The global sse minimum is found and in addition if present any local sse minimums which are the lowest point in a 5 by 5 by 5 cube are also found.
-The 3D space is searched with the restriction that beta alpha are not included in the 3D search and are simply filled in with sse values equal to 1.1 times the sse maximum found over the permissible space.
+The 3D space is searched with the restriction that beta invalid input: '<'= alpha.
+Points with beta > alpha are not included in the 3D search and are simply filled in with sse values equal to 1.1 times the sse maximum found over the permissible space.
 The search is conducted with the bottom and span values kept fixed at the values found by the nonlinear fit.
 Since these values are very likely to have been accurately determined, this should not be a problem.
 In any event a search over a five dimensional space would be very time consuming.
 A 201 by 201 by 101 3D error image is created to display the calculated sse values.
 The error image name is the source image name with _err appended on the end.
 Point VOIs appear at the locations of the global minimum and at local minimums if any exist.
 The point VOIs are stored in a folder titled defaultVOI_sourceImageName_err.
 For the pure 1D fit and the single exponential fit the search is simply one dimensional so no error image is created.
 For the pure 1D fit 201 D/w**2 values going from 0.05 times the nonlinear fit value to 20 times the nonlinear fit value are used to calculate sse.
 For the single exponential fit 201 thalf values going form 0.05 times the nonlinear fit value to 20 times the nonlinear fit value are used to calculate sse.
 For circular 2D diffusion a 201 by 201 kon by koff grid is generated.

 References: 1.)
 Evidence for a Common Mode of Transcription Factor Interaction with Chromatin as Revealed by Improved Quantitative Fluorescence Recovery after Photobleaching by Florian Mueller, Paul Wach, and James G. McNally, Biophysical Journal, Volume 94, April 2008, pp. 3323-3339 and accompanying supplemental material.